Luki120/Rue/README.md

 ## Contributing

 * Contributions are more than welcomed, but should follow this etiquette:

-* Push small commits (e.g if you changed 2 directories, commit one directory, then commit the other directory and only THEN push)
+	* If you're a contributor with write access to this repository, you **should NOT** push to main branch, preferably push to a new one and *then* create the PR.
-* Keep commit titles short and then explain them in comments.
+	* Keep commit titles short and then explain them in comments or preferably in the commit's description.
-* If you're a contributor with write access to this repository, you **should NOT** push to main branch, preferably push to a new branch and then create the PR.
+	* Push small commits (e.g if you changed 2 directories, commit one directory, then commit the other one and only THEN push)

 ## LICENSE